wp-plugins/order-up-custom-page-order/readme.txt

 Order Up!

 A series of plugins for WordPress which allow for the ordering of pages, posts, and taxonomies through a simple drag-and-drop interface using the available WordPress scripts and styles.
-The plugins are extremely lightweight Ñ without a bunch of unnecessary scripts to load into the admin.
+The plugins are extremely lightweight, without a bunch of unnecessary scripts to load into the admin.
 They also fall in line gracefully with the look and feel of the WordPress interface.